-Welch's 100% Purple Grape Juice is made with the natural goodness of whole Concord grapes—skin, seeds, and all—and has no added sugar, colour or flavour.
-And, Welch's network of 1,150 family-farmers carefully grows these Concord grapes to ensure that each sip of Welch's 100% Purple Grape Juice tastes delicious and delivers the grape's nutrition power.
+Welch's 100% Purple Grape Juice is made with the natural goodness of whole US Concord grapes—skin, seeds, and all—and has no added sugar, colour or flavour.
+And, Welch's network of 1,150 family-farmers carefully grows these US Concord grapes to ensure that each sip of Welch's 100% Purple Grape Juice tastes delicious and delivers the grape's nutrition power.

-In addition, Concord grapes appear to make one healthy juice.
+In addition, US Concord grapes appear to make one healthy juice.
 Heart UK, the Cholesterol charity approve our products and we carry their logo on our packs.

 The perfect portion

 In moderation and as part of a healthy diet, 100% juice is a great way to squeeze in more fruit each day!